containerd/protobuild/README.md

 It should work with both the default `golang/protobuf` and the `gogo` toolchain.
 If it doesn't, we should figure out how to get there.

+The main benefit is that it makes it much easier to consume external types from vendored projects.
+By integrating the protoc include paths with Go's vendoring and GOPATH, builds are much easier to keep consistent across a project.

 This comes from experience with generating protobufs with `go generate` in swarmkit and the tool used with containerd.
 It should replace both.